 - Exact Words: Krusty argues against being described as a "TV Clown" because he also has a "one-man show" on Broadway.
 He calls it "one-man" because there's only one man in the audience, not one man on stage.

 - Groin Attack: Homer receives one from Lenny when he realizes that unnecessary roughness is allowed when playing Cincinnati Time-Waste.

 - Kick the Dog: Homer coldly forces the lactose intolerant boy to eat ice cream, and when the boy becomes ill, Homer mocks him for wearing a bracelet and presumes the boy to be gay.

-- Loophole Abuse: When Marge makes a statue of Krusty the Clown, Krusty brought his lawyers to oppose displaying the statue with his name on the sign, so she then changes it to "TV Clown".
+- Loophole Abuse: When Marge makes a statue of Krusty the Clown, Krusty brings his lawyers to oppose displaying the statue with his name on the sign, so she then changes it to "TV Clown".

-- Mood Whiplash: As Homer slips photos of his sad face to under the their bedroom door to show Marge, one photo shows him laughing.
+- Mood Whiplash: As Homer slips photos of his sad face under their bedroom door to show Marge, one photo shows him laughing.
 He says it was because he saw the cat falling down their stairs, and he gives her a photo of that as well.